Vintage Black Arabians

 God has shaped

-For me personally, my passion for horses started as a child,
+For me personally, my passion for horses started as a child.

-pay for horse board.
+I was 17 then.
 She was a beautiful liver chestnut

 Heather also had many health issues, navicular, bog spavin,

 and a fractured coffin bone.
 While some may say I was

 given someone else's